nats-io/nats-site/content/doc/managing_the_server/logging.md

 The "postrotate" section tells NATS server to reload the log files once the rotation is complete.
 The command ```kill -SIGUSR1 `cat /var/run/gnatsd.pid` ``` does not kill the NATS server process, but instead sends it a signal causing it to reload its log files.
 This will cause new requests to be logged to the refreshed log file.

 The `/var/run/gnatsd.pid` file is where NATS server stores the master process's pid.

+## Some Logging Notes

+- The NATS Server, in verbose mode, will log the receipt of `UNSUB` messages, but this does not indicate the subscription is gone, only that the message was received.
+The `DELSUB` message in the log can be used to determine when the actual subscription removal has taken place.